XiaoMi/themis/readme.md

 Themis finishes mutations of transaction by two-phase write(prewrite/commit).
 The transaction will success and be visiable to read if commiting primaryColumn succesfully; otherwise, the transaction will fail and can not be read.

-The steps of Themis Read:
+The Steps of Themis Read:

 1. Get timestamp from chronos(named startTs), check the read/write conflicts.
 2. Read the snapshot of database with timestamp smaller than startTs when there are no read/write conflicts.